tus/tus-js-client/README.md

 been interrupted.
 The array's length indicates the maximum number of attempts.
 For more details about the system of retries and delays, read the [Automated Retries](#automated-retries) section.
+* `removeFingerprintOnSuccess = false`: a boolean indicating if the fingerprint in the storage will be removed when the upload is successfully completed.
+This value is `false` for not breaking the previous API contract, but we strongly suggest to set it to `true` to avoid cluttering the storage space.
+The effect is that if the same file is uploaded again, it will create an entirely new upload.
+Furthermore, this option will only change behaviour if `resume` is set to `true`.

 ### new tus.Upload(file, options)